gregtozzi/w241_project/reports/README.md

-Examining the Effects of
+A/B Testing for Email Fundraising
 ================
 Taeil Goh, Greg Tozzi & Max Ziff
-December 09, 2020
+December 12, 2020

 ## Executive Summary and Recommendations

 Thank you for the opportunity to work with the Children’s Science Center.
 Below you will find a summary of our finding and recommendations.
-Details of our analysis are included in the technical report that this summary.
+Details of our analysis are included in the technical report that follows this summary.

 ### Research Questions

 We sought to answer two questions posed by the Center.
-Both questions were related to emails sent by the Center soliciting donations.
+Both questions were related to the effect on opening and click-through rates of treatments in emails sent by the Center soliciting donations ahead of the planned Fall 2020 fundraising surge.

 1. Is there a difference in email opening or click-through caused by the choice of using the Executive Director’s name and title in the